minhtran241/arxiv-citation-network/README.md

 Maximums:

--   The table shows that the most popular category is "hep-ph" with 95 papers, followed by "hep-th" with 80 papers.
-The least popular categories are "math.GN" and "cs.DM" with only 1 paper each.
+-   The table reveals that the most popular category is _hep-ph_ (High Energy Physics - Phenomenology) with 95 papers, followed by _hep-th_ (High Energy Physics - Theory) with 80 papers.
+The least popular categories are _math.GN_ (General Topology) and _cs.DM_ (Discrete Mathematics), each with only 1 paper.
--   The most important paper is ""Stringy Instantons at Orbifold Singularities" with being cited 3 times.
+-   The most frequently cited paper is titled "Stringy Instantons at Orbifold Singularities," which has been cited 3 times.
--   The max papers by an author is 2, and there are 14 authors with 2 papers.
+-   The maximum number of papers authored by a single author is 2, with 14 different authors contributing exactly 2 papers each.

 Density:

--   The density of the network is 217(number of `CITES` links) / 38226(total number of `PAPER` nodes pairs) = 0.005 which is very low.
-This means that the network is very sparse.
-That is make sense in citatioin networks because not all papers are cited by all other papers and vice versa.
+-   The network's density is calculated as 217 (the total number of `CITES` links) divided by 38,226 (the total number of possible `PAPER` node pairs), yielding a density of 0.005.
+This indicates that the network is very sparse, which is typical of citation networks.
+Not all papers cite every other paper, and citations are generally selective.

 ### 3.2 Node pair metrics